A Theory of Network Games Part 1: Utility Representations: Introduction

 An alternative way to understand these results is that, whenever player $i$'s preferences preclude an additively separable representation, we can always find a small set of comparisons, no more than four, that by themselves demonstrate that fact.
 This view illuminates why we need further conditions in Theorem \ref{theo:main2}.
 Strategic independence restricts $i$'s preferences over $S_i$, while saying little about her preferences over all of $S$.
 Relative to Theorem \ref{theo:main1}, we have far fewer comparisons we can use to show that $i$'s preferences are inconsistent with \eqref{eq:utility1}.
 To compensate, we require that opponent action sets are sufficiently rich.
 We discuss our conditions in detail in Section \ref{sec:assumptions}.
 Both findings build upon an older literature that studies additively separable utilities in consumer theory.
 In our proofs, we first apply a Theorem from \citet{Wakker1989} to obtain an additively separable utility for each fixed $s_i \in S_i$.
-Our principal innovation is to then engineer, from this family of utilities, a single utility over the entire space of strategy profiles.
-In this step, we construct a \emph{difference order} on pairs of strategy profiles.
-Crucially, an order on utility differences yields a cardinal utility representation---the utility function is unique up to a positive affine transformation.\footnote{See \citet{Wakker1989} and \citet{Kobberling2006}.} Because our difference order agrees with the additively separable utilities we previously obtained for each fixed $s_i$, the utility that represents our difference order is additively separable.
+Our principal innovation is to engineer, from this family of utilities, a single utility over the entire space of strategy profiles, stitching together the utilities for each fixed $s_i$.

-As a next step, we deduce the implications of further interpretable preference restrictions.
-With real-valued actions, we say that preferences feature a \emph{constant rate of substitution} between opponents $j$ and $k$ if, for some constant $\delta$, increasing $s_j$ by $1$ always has the same effect on $i$'s preferences over $S_i$ as does increasing $s_k$ by $\delta$.
+With these results in hand, we turn to axioms that deliver familiar functional forms.
+Given real-valued actions, we say that preferences feature a \emph{constant rate of substitution} between opponents $j$ and $k$ if, for some constant $\delta$, increasing $s_j$ by $1$ always has the same effect on $i$'s preferences over $S_i$ as does increasing $s_k$ by $\delta$.
 If $i$'s preferences feature a constant rate of substitution between any two opponents, we say that she has \emph{CRS preferences}.
 This class contains the linear-quadratic form \eqref{eq:linquad} as well as generalizations like

-As long as the function $\psi$ in \eqref{eq:linaggutility} is strictly monotone, our earlier corollary guarantees strategic separability, but Theorem \ref{theo:CRS} asserts an even stronger conclusion.
+As long as the function $\psi$ in \eqref{eq:linaggutility} is strictly monotone, such preferences are strategically separable, but Theorem \ref{theo:CRS} asserts an even stronger conclusion.
 We can always represent strategically separable CRS preferences via a utility of the form